RECENT WORKS

 Images from Witness Marks in the “Chronicles: The Great Depression and the Pandemic” exhibition at the Decorative Arts Center of Ohio, Lancaster, OH

-These past couple of years, many people have been trying to make sense of things.
-At times, feeling helpless and disempowered seemed like a permanent reality, despite quiet moments of grace that leavened the overall state of turmoil.
-Photographing ephemeral moments of human existence throughout the pandemic was an act of belief on my part that I could eventually feel at home in the world again.
+For close to a decade, many people have been trying to make sense of the world.
+At times, feeling helpless and disempowered has seemed like a permanent reality, despite quiet moments of grace that have leavened the overall state of turmoil.
+Photographing ephemeral moments of human existence throughout these years has been an act of belief on my part that I can eventually feel at home in the world again.

 Click here for more information on the traveling exhibition, installation views, technical specifications, and related educational programming.